 A major market is defined as a market with long-lived assets greater than 10% of consolidated long-lived assets and also includes the Company's country of domicile (the U.S.).
 Long-lived assets in Mainland China consist primarily of property, plant and equipment related to manufacturing, distribution facilities and the Mainland China headquarters.
 Long-lived assets in the U.S. consist primarily of property, plant and equipment, including the Company's corporate offices and distribution facilities.
-Long-lived assets by major market are set forth below for the periods ended December 31, 2016 and 2017:
+Long-lived assets by major market are set forth below for the periods ended December 31, 2018, 2017 and 2016:

-Year Ended December 31,
+Year ended December 31,

-(U.S. dollars in thousands) 2015 2016 2017
+(U.S. dollars in thousands) 2018 2017 2016

-United States \$ 271,058 \$ 283,868 \$ 302,884

-Mainland China 110,839 97,867 97,046

-South Korea 48,702 41,545 42,211

-Japan 13,587 11,517 9,342

-All others 10,351 9,935 13,104
+United States Mainland China South Korea Japan All others \$ 317,516 89,447 36,325 6,864 14,383 \$ 302,884 97,046 42,211 9,342 13,104 \$ 283,868 97,867 41,545 11,517 9,935

-Total \$ 454,537 \$ 444,732 \$ 464,587
+Total \$ 464,535 \$ 464,587 \$ 444,732

-21. Commitments and Contingencies
+19. Commitments and Contingencies

-The Company is subject to government regulations pertaining to product formulation, labeling and packaging, product claims and advertising, and the Company's direct selling system.
+The Company is subject to government regulations pertaining to product formulation, labeling and packaging, product claims and advertising, and the Company's direct-selling system.
 The Company is also subject to the jurisdiction of numerous foreign tax and customs authorities.
 Any assertions or determination that either the Company or the Company's sales force is not in compliance with existing statutes, laws, rules or regulations could have a material adverse effect on the Company's operations.
-In addition, in any market or jurisdiction, the adoption of new statutes, laws, rules or regulations or changes in the interpretation of existing statutes, laws, rules or regulations could have a material adverse effect on the Company is in compliance in all material respects with the statutes, laws, rules and regulations of every jurisdiction in which it operates, no assurance can be given that the Company's compliance with applicable statutes, laws, rules and regulations or cash flows.
-The Company and its Subsidiaries are defendants in litigation, investigations and other proceedings involving various matters.
-In the opinion of the Company's management, based upon advice of its counsel handling such litigation, investigations and other proceedings, adverse outcomes, if any, will not likely result in a material effect on the Company's consolidated financial condition, results of operations or cash flows.
+In addition, in any country or jurisdiction, the adoption of new statutes, laws, rules or regulations or changes in the interpretation of existing statutes, laws, rules or regulations could have a material adverse effect on the Company's operations.
+In addition, in any country or jurisdiction, the adoption of new statutes, laws, rules or regulations or changes in the interpretation of existing statutes, laws, rules or regulations could have a material adverse effect on the Company and its operations.
+No assurance can be given that the Company's compliance with applicable statutes, laws, rules and regulations will not be challenged by foreign authorities or that such challenges will not have a material adverse effect on the Company and its Subsidiaries are defendants in litigation, investigations and other proceedings involving various matters.
+In the opinion of the Company's management, based upon advice of its counsel handling such litigation, investigations and other proceedings, adverse outcomes, if any, are not currently expected to result in a material effect on the Company's consolidated financial condition, results of operations or cash flows.